Realswitzer/SneedMC/BUILD.md

 ### Build

-Pick an installation path - this is where the final `PolyMC.app` will be constructed when you run `make install`.
+Pick an installation path - this is where the final `SneedMC.app` will be constructed when you run `make install`.
 Supply it as the `CMAKE_INSTALL_PREFIX` argument during CMake configuration.
-By default, it's in the dist folder under PolyMC
+By default, it's in the dist folder under SneedMC

 ```
 mkdir build